 Easy to tune and a perfect example of quality sound, this snare is nothing but the best I have ever had.
 And I am not just saying this because someone else has said it, but because I have the experience.

 Sonor is known for making high-quality drums and hardware.
 Hence, you can be sure to get the best service from the chrome lugs and t-rods built with the Sonor Teardrops.

 Finding the perfect vintage drum kit is not easy.
 And this is why you would be lucky if you got your hands on a Sonor Teardrop drum setup.
-I cannot tell you exactly how the sound because the sound is subjective.
+I cannot tell you exactly how the sound is because the sound is subjective.
 But I bet you will love them.
 A little bit of here and there will get you where you need to be.